WVUHPC/2019-Machine-Learning/_episodes/07-Decision_trees.md

 objectives:
 - "Learn how to use Scikit-Learn to create decision trees and random forest for inductive inference"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Decision trees and random forest."
 ---

-Compared with the methods previously discussed, here we will focus on classifiers where the features are not necessarily avaialable at the same time and the decisions are based on weigthing the demands of the situation.
+Compared with the methods previously discussed, we now focus on classifiers where the data features are not necessarily avaialable at the same time and the decisions are based on weigthing the demands of the situation.
 This means that we are evaluating some rules and taking decision as we go along.

-The major advantages on this methodology are:

-1) Rules can be interpretated easily by the user, which makes the method very transparent.

-2) Different tools can be used to visualize the decision flow chart that it is then summarized in the form of a tree, where decision options correspond to different branches and status of the classification oor outcomes correspond to different leaves.

-3) The training is logarithmic with the number of points with the number of data points.

-4) The data preparation is very little as in many cases te data can se used directly as it comes from the database.

-5) The data can be diverse, which means that some can be numeric, some other can be a character string and some can be boolean.

-6) The model can be easily assessed by simple statistical measurements.
+For this problem, we will consider the method of decision trees.
+A method used for regression and classification, where a set of rules are created to allow the data classification into expected outcomes.

 The reliability of the information in the decision tree depends on feeding the precise internal and external information at the onset.
 Even a small change in input data can at times, cause large changes in the tree.
 Changing variables, excluding duplication information, or altering the sequence midway can lead to major changes and might possibly require redrawing the tree.